apache/yunikorn-site/docs/developer_guide/concurrency.md

 `removeAsksInternal` or `addAllocationInternal` do not take a lock; their caller already has it.
 They must not be called from outside the object.

+**`String()` on a locked object is a trap on both sides.** Stringers are evaluated lazily — a `zap.Stringer` field is rendered inside the logging call, under whatever locks the logging code happens to hold.
+That means `String()` can neither read guarded fields directly (the caller may hold no lock: a data race) nor take the object's own lock (the caller may already hold it: a self-deadlock).
+Restrict `String()` to construction-time fields, or have callers log an explicit snapshot taken under the lock.

 ### Read only fields

 Several structs separate their fields into a block that is set once at construction and never